Sharjah FC

-Sharjah Football Club (نادي الشارقة لكرة القدم) is an Emirati professional football club based in Sharjah that competes in the UAE Pro League.
+Sharjah Football Club (نادي الشارقة لكرة القدم) is an Emirati professional football club that competes in the UAE Pro League based in the city of Sharjah in the Emirate of Sharjah, the United Arab Emirates.
 Their home stadium is the Sharjah Stadium.

-Founded in 1966, Sharjah is considered to be one of the pioneers of UAE football since its inception.
+Founded in 1966, Sharjah is considered one of the pioneers of UAE football since its inception.
 Achieving success through the years has made Sharjah one of the most prestigious clubs in the country.
 Sharjah FC is also the most successful team in the Emirate of Sharjah, winning 6 Pro League titles, 10 Presidents Cups, 1 League Cup, 3 Super Cups, and 1 AFC Champions League Two title.
 The club was also the first official UAE league champion since its establishment in 1974.

 History

 Golden age

 Sharjah was founded in 1966 under the name of Al Oruba Club, they were the first official champions of the UAE League winning it in 1974 after beating Al Ahli and Oman.
 The club would merge with Al Khaleej in 1974 to form Al Sharjah SCC and relocate their headquarters in Sharjah City.
 The club would later see itself win the league in 4 more occasions during the 80s and 90s and 8 out of the 22 players in the UAE's 1990 squad were players from Sharjah, more than any other club at the time.